Qubit-Efficient QUBO Formulation for Constrained Optimization Problems

 \subsection{Convergence Time}

-Convergence time for BPP with 8 qubits and TSP with 12 qubits instances are on average 7 and 23 seconds respectively.
-While the slack variable approach requires a considerably higher amount of qubits, we do not consider the slack variable approach in convergence time analysis.
-QAOA execution of large-scale samples that exceed the number of qubits 20, takes too long to run.
+Convergence time for BPP with 8 qubits and TSP with 12 qubits instances are, on average, 7 and 23 seconds, respectively.
+While the slack variable approach requires a considerably higher amount of qubits, we do not consider the slack variable approach in the convergence time analysis.
+QAOA execution of large-scale samples that exceed 20 qubits takes too long to run.
 For example, BPP sample with bins 2, items 3 requires 8 qubits with exponential encoding, while with slack encoding, it requires 24 qubits.
-Relatively, simulating QAOA solution of such instance on noise-free quantum computer takes around 5 seconds with exponential encoding and over 6 hours with slack encoding as it requires 24 qubits.
+Relatively, simulating the QAOA solution of such an instance on a noise-free quantum computer takes around 5 seconds with exponential encoding and over 6 hours with slack encoding, as it requires 24 qubits.